 Waterproof flooring is designed to protect your basement against moisture, but you might still be in trouble if your house floods up.
 In this case, your flooring may not be able to help you entirely.

 Not to worry, even if your basement does get flooded despite the waterproof flooring, there are other options you can go for.
 Install a good drainage system to let the excess water out.
 Also, you can get a sump pump to push out the floodwater from your home.
-If you intend to fix your flooring or renovate it after a flood, make sure to reassess the plans before you do so to prevent further expense.
+If you intend to fix your flooring or renovate it after a flood, make sure to reassess the plans before you do so to prevent further expenses.

 You’ve gone through this review, then you’re prepared to renovate your basement into a habitable, serene place.
 In a nutshell, the factors you should consider while getting the best basement flooring are your budget and purpose.

-You should think about whether you want to recreate your basement into a living area, playroom, or a bedroom.
+You should think about whether you want to recreate your basement into a living area, playroom, or bedroom.
 The type of room you select will further help you decide if you need floating floors, floor tiles, ceramic tiles, or epoxy sealant.

 Besides that, assess the moisture issues around your basement, and if it tends to flood.
 Taking all these factors into consideration will help you make an informed decision for the basement flooring for your home.